Terms & Conditions

 Students who book a place and leave without paying will be charged €10 for every class attended and will also be invoiced for a months membership from the date you give notice that you which to leave the academy.
 Please note no discounts will apply to this type of booking.

 Classes will be cancelled in times of a RED WEATHER WARNING and or where it is deemed as UNSAFE to hold classes for whatever reason.
 In this situation, we will adhere to the advice of the local Garda, Met Eireann and our governing bodies.
 The safety of our students and staff is paramount.
 In any of this situation which results in a loss of service/classes, you will be invited to make up sessions once it is deemed safe to return to normal service/classes.
-We may also transfer sessions to our Online platform in which case classes will continue online as normal until it is deemed safe to return to classes.
-Online classes will be recorded and sent to anyone who can not attend online due to poor signal or if you can not attend your class for any other reason.
+We may also transfer sessions to our Online platform.
+Online classes will be recorded and sent to anyone who can not attend online due to poor signal on request.
 We will not be offering a refund for classes missed either online or in person.

 All accounts must be up to date and paid in full, No exceptions.

 Subscription payments will go automatically on the first of each month.
 Add classes attended before the first of the month will be subject to an additional fee that will be added onto your account.
 If you wish to cancel or pause a subscription fee.
 One month noticed is required.
 This gives us time to reopen the space for another student.

 Classes are filled as registrations arrive.
 Class sizes are limited.
 Avoid disappointment by registering and paying for your child’s classes today.
 Registration without payment does not guarantee a spot in your chosen class(es).

 We will create a waiting list for a class that has filled but we cannot guarantee a place.
 If a spot becomes available, we will fill it with the first person on the waiting list.
 There is no guarantee a person on a waiting list will get a place.